History of rail transportation in California: Diesel multiple unit services

+On October 24, 2022, Arrow opened, connecting the rest of the Metrolink system with Redlands, California.
+This service, sharing part of its route with the Metrolink San Bernardino Line. runs along lightly used ex-Santa Fe tracks and serves five stations along its 9 mi route.

 High-speed rail

 The California High-Speed Rail Authority was created in 1996 by the state to implement an 800 mi rail system.
-It would provide a TGV-style high-speed link between the state's four major metropolitan areas, and would allow travel between Los Angeles's Union Station and the San Francisco Transbay Transit Center in two and a half hours.
+It would provide a TGV-style high-speed link between the state's four major metropolitan areas, and would allow travel between Los Angeles's Union Station and the San Francisco Salesforce Transit Center in two and a half hours.
 In November 2008, voters approved Proposition 1A, a bond measure that allocated $9 billion to finance the project.
 In 2012, the California legislature and Governor Jerry Brown approved financing for an initial stage of construction for the project.
 The High Speed Rail Authority estimates that the initial stages will not be completed until 2022.
 The groundbreaking ceremony was held on January 6, 2015, and construction continues as of May 2019 despite financial and political difficulties.
 As part of Governor Gavin Newsom's 2019 State of the State address, he declared, "Right now, there simply isn’t a path to get from Sacramento to San Diego."
 Cost increases have plagued the buildout, and in May 2019 the FRA cancelled a $928.6 million grant awarded to the project.

 As part of this effort, and due to rising ridership of its own, Caltrain undertook a project to electrify their service corridor between San Jose and San Francisco; high-speed rail services are expected to share this corridor once service is extended to the Bay Area.
 In August 2016, Caltrain awarded a contract to produce the trainsets needed for running on the electrified line, while an official groundbreaking ceremony was held on July 21, 2017 at Millbrae station.
 Project funding in the amount of $600 million comes from Proposition 1A funds that authorized the construction of high-speed rail.

-Altamont Corridor Express and San Joaquins services are planned to be enhanced and expanded as part of the state's general rail plan.
+Altamont Corridor Express and Gold Runner services are planned to be enhanced and expanded as part of the state's general rail plan.
 CAHSR was originally to run over the Altamont Pass for its service route between the Central Valley and Silicon Valley, but these plans were later changed.
 New ACE lines are being built progressively to Ceres by 2023 and later to Merced.
 Additional services to Sacramento along a lesser-used rail line are also expected to be implemented in 2023, known as Valley Rail.
 Trains are planned to run to Merced and act as a feeder service in the northern section of the high speed rail service area.